Bergen Aquarium: Stunning Fish Portraits

 Taisho Sanshoku (Sanke)

 The colors of the Taisho Sanshoku were truly beautiful.
-Its body has red, white, and black patterns, and it’s fantastic seeing it move.
-The so-called Sanke was first observed in the late 19th century, and it was probably a genetic mutation that helped them appear.
+Its body features red, white, and black patterns, and it’s fantastic to see it move.
+The so-called Sanke was first observed in the late 19th century, and it was likely a genetic mutation that contributed to its appearance.
 As for its name, it probably derives from the emperor of Japan at the time the species was first bred, named Taisho.

 In general, Koi fish colors always fascinate people worldwide, which is why they make great pets.